Having the right snowboard goggles can be the difference between having a good and great day on the mountain.

 There are two shapes of lenses which goggles can have - cylindrical or spherical.
 The two lenses look very different but function similarly.
 As well as the shape of the lens we can also look how the lens is made and how it keeps fog away.

 Curved on two axes for the most precise vision.
 As the lens more closely matches the curvature of the eye, there is less optical distortion.
-Spherical goggles are often the premium models which demand the top clarity, peripheral vision and no distortion.
+Spherical goggles are often the premium models which have the top clarity, peripheral vision and no distortion.

 Only curved on one axis, with a more flat look.
 These goggles are often a little cheaper and have a stylish retro style.
 A cylindrical goggle brings the lens closer to the face resulting in increased peripherals.
 A mild taper to the lens can also help with optical distortion.